akv0305/Demo-uie/docs/01-DELIVERY-PLAN.md

 "Sales MIS" in Phase 1 = **EPC Order Book / Project Sales MIS Dashboard** only.
 Never call it a Sales Module.

+## 12. Tooling discipline
+The IDE is an **editor**, not a second developer.
+Autonomous multi-file agent modes must remain disabled.
+Rationale: this project's primary technical risk is pattern drift across 15 modules built by a two-person team.
+A second, uncoordinated AI editing files outside the tracker breaks the single-source-of-truth discipline and produces exactly the drift the golden-path strategy exists to prevent.
+Inline autocomplete is acceptable.

-## 12. Known risks to flag to the client in writing
+## 13. Known risks to flag to the client in writing
 - Site connectivity: DPR, fuel, log book and labour attendance happen at remote sites; Phase 1 is online-only.
 Mitigation: mobile-first, small-payload, retry-safe forms + day-end Excel upload fallback.